 Essential Tips for Surviving College Dorm Life

-I have been thinking a lot about my brief stay in college dorms when I attended college in Milledgeville.
-I lived in the dorms from 2014 to 2016, and my siblings lived in dorms at their respective colleges as well I feel as though some universal experiences come with living in a college dorm there’s the issue of learning to get along with a randomly assigned roommate if you are not lucky enough to room with someone you already know.
-Even if you already know the person you are going to live with it might be a shock to see that they don’t scrub the toilet the way you would expect them to or leave a mess on your half of the room.
-College and university staff quickly say that living in a college dorm provides vital life skills such as conflict resolution and assuming a parent is still doing your laundry to age 18.
+I have been thinking a lot about my brief stay in college dorms while attending college in Milledgeville.
+I lived in the dorms from 2014 to 2016, and my siblings lived in dorms at their respective colleges as well.
+I feel as though some universal experiences come with living in a college dorm.
+There’s the issue of learning to get along with a randomly assigned roommate if you are not lucky enough to room with someone you already know.
+Even if you already know the person you are going to live with, it might be a shock to see that they don’t scrub the toilet the way you would expect them to or leave a mess on your half of the room.
+College and university staff quickly say that living in a college dorm provides vital life skills, such as conflict resolution and the knowledge that a parent is still doing your laundry until age 18.
 Young people now must learn how to do their laundry and clean.
-These skills could be learned whenever the young person lives independently it doesn’t have to be in college but ahead of a new graduating class and a few months heading off to their respective institutions of higher learning.
+These skills can be learned whenever the young person lives independently; it doesn’t have to be in college, but rather ahead of a new graduating class and a few months before heading off to their respective institutions of higher learning.
 Some sage advice on surviving the college dorm experience would be helpful for those who have chosen to attend college or university.
-I want to preface this by saying that if someone can live at home and attend college/university, that is ideal because the change from high school to college is already stressful enough.
+I want to preface this by saying that living at home and attending college/university is ideal, because the transition from high school to college is stressful enough.
 At least living at home for the first year can help alleviate some of that stress, but I digress.
-The following tips are if you have chosen to inflict upon yourself living in a college dorm:
+The following tips are for those who have chosen to live in a college dorm:

-2. Make use of the dormitory common areas.
-The dorm I was in had study rooms on every floor and a hangout area in the basement with two flat-screen TVs, a kitchen, a ping pong table, and board games that residents could play.
-Most of the dorms on that campus also had a front porch area.
+2. Use the dormitory common areas.
+The dorm I was in had study rooms on every floor and a hangout area in the basement with two flat-screen TVs, a kitchen, a ping-pong table, and board games for residents to play.
+Most of the dorms on that campus also had front porches.
 I recommend using the common areas so you don’t spend as much time in a confined space with your roommate.
 It’s also a good place to hang out with friends if they’re trying to study and you still want to socialize.

 4. Come up with a chore list.
 I am a big fan of chore lists, and this year, I will be turning 30.
 They help me stay organized and clearly define who’s responsible for what.
 I recommend creating a chore list for you and your roommate.
-I had sweet mates with whom we shared a bathroom, and I recommend including them in the process if they’re open to it.
+I had sweet mates who shared a bathroom with me, and I recommend including them in the process if they’re open to it.

 5. Try to decorate together.
 I don’t think my roommate and I decorated our dorm room.
 Still, if you are artistically inclined and want to decorate your space, including the other person sharing the space in the design and decorating process would be a good idea.